 80 years since the outbreak of World War Two, Heartfield’s work foregrounds the need for artistic agitation in challenging times.
 His striking photomontages offer inspiration in our own era of rising far-right politics, racism and the blurring of fact and fake news.

-33 of Heartfield's scathingly satirical artworks will be shown alongside a fascinating collection of historic artefacts.
-A lively events programme will draw parallels with the political art of today.
+33 of Heartfield's scathingly satirical artworks are shown alongside a fascinating collection of historic artefacts.

-Launching in Spring 2020, this exhibition brings together work by Dorothy Bohm, Gerti Deutsch, Lotte Meitner-Graf alongside lesser-known women photographers who came to Britain as refugees in the 1930s.
+This exhibition brings together work by Dorothy Bohm, Gerti Deutsch and Lotte Meitner-Graf alongside lesser-known women photographers who came to Britain as refugees in the 1930s.

 Showcasing portraiture, photo-stories and East End street photography, the exhibition will reflect upon these artists' representations of 'Britishness', considering how their experience as female outsiders shaped their images.

-Alongside, we're collaborating with Fast Forward Women in Photography on a dynamic series of public talks exploring the work of 10 contemporary women photographers from migrant/displaced backgrounds.
+A public talks programme will collaborate with Fast Forward Women in Photography to explore the work of contemporary women photographers from migrant and displaced backgrounds.